dice-cyfronet/atmosphere/doc/api/appliance_types.md

 }
 ```

-## Update appliance type
+## Create new appliance type

-Update appliance set properties.
-You need to be an appliance type owner (or admin) do edit this entity.
-The format of request is similar to the one responsible for getting Appliance Type information.
+Create new appliance type.
+Request format is the same as `GET` single Appliance Type response.

 ```
-PUT /appliance_types/:id
+POST /appliance_types
 ```

 Parameters:

-+ `id` (required) - The ID of an appliance type
 + `name` (optional) - New appliance type
 + `description` (optional) - New appliance type description
 + `shared` (optional) - `true`/`false` - defines if one virtual machine created from this appliance types can be shared amoung many users.